Zaffar Ahmed Khan Kamali

-Zaffar Ahmed Khan Kamali is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from August 2013 to May 2018.
+Zaffar Ahmed Khan Kamali (born 16 October 1962) is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh from August 2013 to May 2018.

 Early life and education

 He was born on 16 October 1962 in Mirpur Khas.

 He has a degree of Bachelor of Medicine, Bachelor of Surgery from Jinnah Sindh Medical University.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-64 MIRPUR KHAS-I in by-polls held in August 2013.